moralesresearch/PDF-Compiler/README.md

-# PDF Compiler version 2.0
+# PDF Compiler version 3.0
-A Python GUI program that compiles multiple PDF files into one PDF.
-We have rewritten the user interface from the built-in Python's tkinter library to PyQt6 instead as we shift to more complex code integration and writing.
+A Java program (that uses AWT/Swing as the GUI) that compiles multiple PDF files into one PDF.
+We have rewritten the whole code base from our Python source code to Java, for the application to become operating system independent and easier to create binaries for all platforms.
+No new features are introduced in this version.

 ## Release 1.1
 Initial introduction of PDF Compiler v1.0 under the 1.1 git versioning system.
 This version introduces the core and